thaysom22/gitpod-full-template-dec2020/README.md

 * Welcome modal layout made consistent on all viewport sizes.
 Max width set for larger viewports to maintain the vertical mobile layout.
 * Content of modal made scrollable once height is larger than container.
 * Once a question is selected and a user makes an answer attempt, the question is removed from the board and cannot be selected again by either player (this avoids players copy each other's choices!)
+* Time bonus component not implemented for scoreboard.
+The bonus score element remove from HTML and now player score depends only on the ranking of the question selected.

 ## 2. Features